In-patient luxury rehab center in Thailand

 Codeine addiction: signs, effects, and treatments

-Reading time: 7 mins
+Reading time: 8 mins

-Signs of Codeine addiction include strong cravings for Codeine, withdrawal symptoms when not using it, unsuccessful attempts to stop taking Codeine and spending a lot of time and money on getting, using, and recovering from Codeine.
-People with Codeine addiction may forge prescriptions and engage in other risky activities just to obtain it.
-They also experience various physical effects such as appetite and weight changes, dizziness, urinary retention, blood pressure and heart rate changes, and others.
+Signs of Codeine addiction include strong cravings for Codeine, withdrawal symptoms when not using it, unsuccessful attempts to stop taking Codeine and spending a lot of time and money on getting, using and recovering from Codeine.

-What is Codeine addiction?
+What is codeine addiction?

-Codeine addiction is an overpowering desire to use Codeine, increased tolerance to it, and withdrawal symptoms when discontinued.
-Codeine has abuse potential and can lead to both physical addiction as well as dependence.
+It has abuse potential and leads to both physical addiction as well as dependence.
 People with Codeine addiction have a strong urge or craving to keep using it, despite the problems they experience as a result.

-Codeine is a prescription drug used to treat mild to moderately severe pain.
-It is a type of opioid medication.
-Codeine comes in the form of tablets, but it’s also available in syrup form to treat cough.
-All opioids are habit-forming including Codeine.
+Codeine comes in the form of tablets, but it’s available in syrup form to treat cough as well.
+All opioids are habit-forming, including Codeine.
 People abuse Codeine for its calming effects.

 Codeine is less potent as compared to other opioids such as morphine.
 However, it has a similar structure to stronger drugs such as morphine and hydrocodone.
 For that reason, it causes similar reactions in the body.